 A lot more than you’d think.
-The key thing to remember is that it doesn’t matter if the compensation affects the bloggers judgement, it matters if the audience might *think* it could affect their judgement.
+The key thing to remember is that it doesn’t matter if the compensation affects the bloggers judgment, it matters if the audience might *think* it could affect their judgment.
 Self-proclaimed impartiality is completely irrelevant.
 These guidelines apply equally to blog posts, videos and all social media platforms including Twitter, Facebook, Snapchat and Instagram.

 It’s also important to remember that an endorsement doesn’t need to be positive.
 Even just posting a picture of something with no text can count as an endorsement in the eyes of the FTC.
 If a travel blogger tags a dress she wore on Instagram, that is considered an endorsement if she has a relationship with the brand.

 Aspirational posts can also count as endorsements.
 For example, if a destination paid bloggers to write about how they would love to visit XYZ Island, that is an endorsement even if the blogger has never been.